LustinTirauel/gameful-futures-lab/README.md

 ---

 If you want, a next README improvement can be a **"first 30 minutes" walkthrough** with screenshots of each mode and edit panel.
+[O: that would help a lot thank you?]